A New Approach to Examine q-Steiner Systems: System of Equations

 We are now in a position to describe a set of equations, related to the $p$-punctured $q$-Steiner system $\dS_q(t,k,n;m)$, which must be satisfied if the $p$-punctured $q$-Steiner system $\dS_q(t,k,n;m)$ exists.
 Each $s$-subspace $X$ of $\F_q^m$, $\max \{0,t-p\} \leq s \leq \min \{t,m\}$, yields one equation related to the way it is covered by $\dS_q(t,k,n;m)$.
 Each $r$-subspace $Y$ of $\F_q^m$, $\max \{ k-p,0 \} \leq r \leq \min \{k,m\}$, yields one nonnegative integer variable, $a_Y$, which is the number of appearances of $Y$ in the $p$-punctured $q$-Steiner system $\dS_q(t,k,n;m)$.
 In the equation for the $s$-subspace $X$ we have a linear combination of the variables for the $r$-subspaces of $\F_q^m$ which contain $X$.

 \begin{example} Assume that we want to examine the 5-punctured $q$-Steiner system $\dS_2(2,3,7;2)$.
-Clearly, by Lemma~\ref{lem:s_dim} the 2-subspaces of $\F_2^7$ were punctured to $s$-subspaces of $\F_2^2$, where $0 \leq s \leq 2$.
-There is exactly one 0-subspace, three 1-subspaces, and one 2-subspaces, of $\F_2^2$, represented as virtual 2-subspaces by the following five $3 \times 2$ arrays.
+Clearly, by Lemma~\ref{lem:s_dim}, the 2-subspaces of $\F_2^7$ were punctured to $s$-subspaces of $\F_2^2$, where $0 \leq s \leq 2$.
+There is exactly one 0-subspace, three 1-subspaces, and one 2-subspaces, of $\F_2^2$, represented as virtual 2-subspaces by the following five $3 \times 2$ matrices.

 Clearly, by Lemma~\ref{lem:r_dim} these s-subspaces of $\F_2^7$ are covered by $r$-subspaces of $\F_2^2$, where $0 \leq r \leq 2$.
-There is exactly one 0-subspace, three 1-subspaces, and one 2-subspaces, of $\F_2^2$, represented as virtual 3-subspaces by the following five $7 \times 2$ arrays.
+There is exactly one 0-subspace, three 1-subspaces, and one 2-subspaces, of $\F_2^2$, represented as virtual 3-subspaces by the following five $7 \times 2$ matrices.

 Therefore, we have 5 variables $a_X$, $a_Y$, $a_Z$, $a_U$, and $a_V$.
 The system of equations consists of the following five equations:

 The first equation is constructed as follows: there are $\sbinomtwo{5}{2}=155$ 2-subspaces whose first two columns are \emph{zeroes}.
 For all the seven 2-subspaces resulting from the virtual 3-subspace $X$ the first two columns are \emph{zeroes}.
 Only for one such 2-subspaces resulting from $Y$, $Z$, or $U$ the first two columns are \emph{zeroes}.
 This explains the first equation.
 The other four equations are constructed in a similar way.
 There is a unique solution for this set of equations, $a_X=5$, $a_Y=a_Z=a_U=40$, and $a_V=256$, and hence the 5-punctured $q$-Steiner system $\dS_2(2,3,7;2)$ exists. \end{example}